 Molding for kitchen cabinets is a great way to close gaps between the top of cabinets and the ceiling, add an upscale look to any cabinets, or polish off the look of staggered cabinets.
-But which type of molding suits your style and helps accomplish the look you’re going for in your kitchen?
+But which type of kitchen cabinet molding suits your style and helps accomplish the look you’re going for in your kitchen?

 Just like the name suggests, traditional crown molding is typically found in spaces with a more traditional style.
 However, crown molding is versatile and not too ornate, so it can easily be incorporated into a more contemporary or transitional space.